metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 - `refresh_before_apply` (Boolean) RefreshBeforeApply forces refreshing of the state before the apply step.
 - `remediation` (Attributes) Remediation specifies what the controller should do when reconciliation fails.
 The default is to not perform any action. (see [below for nested schema](#nestedatt--spec--remediation))
 - `retry_interval` (String) The interval at which to retry a previously failed reconciliation.
 The default value is 15 when not specified.
+- `retry_strategy` (String) The strategy to use when retrying a previously failed reconciliation.
+The default strategy is StaticInterval and the retry interval is based on the RetryInterval value.
+The ExponentialBackoff strategy uses the formula: 2^reconciliationFailures * RetryInterval with a maximum requeue duration of MaxRetryInterval.
 - `runner_pod_template` (Attributes) (see [below for nested schema](#nestedatt--spec--runner_pod_template))
 - `runner_termination_grace_period_seconds` (Number) Configure the termination grace period for the runner pod.
 Use this parameter to allow the Terraform process to gracefully shutdown.
 Consider increasing for large, complex or slow-moving Terraform managed resources.
 - `service_account_name` (String) Name of a ServiceAccount for the runner Pod to provision Terraform resources.
 Default to tf-runner.